70kft/craft-golive/README.md

 # Go Live plugin for Craft

-Makes moving changes from staging to production as easy as pressing a button!
+Go Live makes moving changes from staging to production as easy as pressing a button!

 ## Installation

-To install Go Live, copy the `golive/` folder into `craft/plugins/`, and then go to **Settings &gt; Plugins** and click the **Install** button next to "Go Live".
+To install Go Live, copy the `golive/` folder into `craft/plugins/`, and then go to **Settings &rsaquo; Plugins** and click the **Install** button next to "Go Live".

 ## Configuration